 |Operating a vehicle in a race (highway racing)||$1,430||$2,078||$648||45%|

 |Talking on cellphone ticket||$1,430||$1,753||$323||23%|

 How much does it cost to add a teen driver to your insurance?

-In Iowa City, adding a 16-year-old daughter to your policy will hike your rates by $1,061 annually, or 103% It’s more for boys.
-Insuring your 16-year-old son will increase your yearly rate by $1,204, or 117% according to CarInsurance.com rate data.
+In Iowa City, adding a 16-year-old daughter to your policy will hike your rates by $1,061 annually or 103%, and it’s more for boys.
+Insuring your 16-year-old son will increase your yearly rate by $1,204 or 117% according to CarInsurance.com rate data.

 How much is SR-22 insurance in Iowa City?

 CarInsurance.com data show that for drivers in Iowa City, your rate will go up by an average of $478 or 33%.
 If you’re convicted of a serious offense, such as DUI or reckless driving, you may be required to have your insurance company file an SR-22 form on your behalf.